devraj89/Deep-Learning-Resources/NLP Tutorials.md

 [7] https://github.com/MaximumEntropy/Seq2Seq-PyTorch -- seems to be a very good code with all implementations of the beam search and all.
 He has also provided the benchmark results which seems to be quite good.

+[8] https://github.com/AuCson/PyTorch-Batch-Attention-Seq2seq -- this implementation handles batched inputs, and that it implements a slightly different attention mechanism. the author has got 10X speed improvements ! he has said that the code seems to handle well his personal projects.

 For image to caption generation
 ------------------------------------